Which States Have Real Estate License Reciprocity With Georgia?

 Just because Georgia accepts out-of-state real estate licenses, doesn't mean every state accepts a Georgia license.
 While most do, you may need to take an exam, or portions of one, in the other state.
 However, there’s a good chance, you can quickly move into the application process without needing to take more classes.

-Each state has its own unique processes, but the thinking behind a reciprocity agreement is that the education and laws are similar enough in two states.
-So, the states have agreed that further education beyond what one state or the other offers is really not necessary.
+Each state has its own unique processes, but the thinking behind a reciprocity agreement is that the education and laws are similar enough, so some states have agreed that further education isn’t necessary.

-The states that offer full license reciprocity with Georgia include:
+The states that offer full or partial license reciprocity with Georgia include:

 • Alabama